 A collection of stones can be a pile of rubble, or a wall–or, if carefully aligned, a graceful doorway.
 Through verbal and somatic coaching and group process facilitation, I assist individuals and groups to transform their unexamined habits and conflicts into more liberating practices and to move powerfully towards their visions.

-Laird’s work is rooted in 29 years of community living and 24 years of active involvement with consensus-based nonprofits.
+Laird’s work is rooted in 40 years of community living and 30 years of active involvement with consensus-based nonprofits.
 Since 1987, he’s been a consultant about consensus, up-tempo meeting facilitation, conflict, and organizational structure.
 Key to his approach is encouraging people to welcome the full range of human responses.
-This expressly includes non-rational input—such as emotional, intuitive, and spiritual—in recognition that people know, process, and transmit information in a wide variety of ways.
+This expressly includes non-rational input—such as emotional, intuitive, and kinesthetic—in recognition that people know, process, and transmit information in a wide variety of ways.
+Since 2003 he has been conducting two-year facilitation training programs for participants living in specific regions (students meet eight times for three-day intensive weekends, spaced approximately three months apart).
+He has delivered this program 11 times all across the US and there are new courses starting all the time.
+Contact him if interested in a training program near you.

 Integrative Solutions/Community Construction